Call Carol at 541-761-9191

 ANSWER: A local farmer told me several years ago when we were getting started, “Buy corn and feed it; No matter what the price, you’ll make money”.
 The reason that’s true is that the animals gain weight faster.
 Grain feeding is about economics and speed, not about health or flavor and grain is not a natural part of the diet of cattle.
 It will take us almost two years to get a grass fed animal to the weight a grain fed farmer can get in one year.
 Our animals grow slower and do not suffer feed lot stress.
 We use no growth hormones, antibiotics or chemical fertilizers.
 When an animal is up to a size that will produce 600-800 pounds hanging weight, the meat will contain a delicious fat that will bring people following their noses to your grill.
 Same with the ground beef fat; driven by the aroma, I sometimes soak bread in it and eat it with a little salt or use it to fry my eggs.

-We are marketing our beef at $3.80 per pound based on the hanging weight.
-Scott's Meat Processing in Pinconning charges an additional $30 kill fee per animal ($15 per side) plus 45 cents a pound to cut, wrap and freeze.
+We are marketing our beef at $4.20 per pound based on the hanging weight.
+The meat processor will charge a $40 kill fee per animal ($20 per side) plus 65 cents a pound to cut, wrap and freeze.
+Processor fees subject to change.

 I know a beef producer that puts a growth implant in all his animals , except for the animal he intends to use for his own family's personal consumption.
 Our slow growing grass fed beef can not be produced at a price that is competitive with feed lots using corn and growth hormones.